JosephBJoyce/api-hub-adoption-plans/portal/plan.md

 ## Introduction

-This document serves as a guide for Customer Success Managers (CSMs) supporting customers during their first 12 months with SwaggerHub Portal.
+This document serves as a guide for Customer Success Managers (CSMs) supporting customers during their first 12 months with Portal.
 It outlines a structured approach to ensure customers successfully implement an API developer portal that increases API discovery and adoption, improves the developer experience, and establishes effective feedback loops with API consumers.

 The plan assumes a phased approach:
 - **Months 1-3**: Initial setup, branding, and publishing pilot APIs